trimox/angular-mdc-web/docs/developer.md

 We follow [Google's JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) and our entire coding style is enforced automatically through the use of linters.
 * [tslint rules](https://github.com/trimox/angular-mdc-web/blob/master/tslint.json)
 * [stylelint config](https://github.com/trimox/angular-mdc-web/blob/master/.stylelint-config.yaml)

-## <a name="pull-req"></a> Submit a Pull Request
-When submitting PRs, make sure you're following our commit message conventions; our commit-msg hook should automatically enforce this.
-We also use [commitizen](https://www.npmjs.com/package/commitizen), which you can use to auto-format commit messages for you.

-Commit message type must be one of the following:
-* **feat**: A new feature
-* **fix**: A bug fix
-* **docs**: Documentation only changes
-* **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-* **refactor**: A code change that neither fixes a bug nor adds a feature
-* **perf**: A code change that improves performance
-* **test**: Adding missing or correcting existing tests
-* **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

-When submitting PRs for large changes, be sure to include an adequate background in the description so that reviewers of the PR know what the changes entail at a high-level, the motivations for making these changes, and what they affect.